Budj Bim: Historic and cultural significance

 The volcano itself and the surrounding lava flows are of great historic and cultural significance.
 The creation story of the local Gunditjmara people is based on the eruption of the volcano more than 30,000 years ago.
 It was via this event that an ancestral creator-being known as Budj Bim was revealed.

 The Tyrendarra lava flow changed the drainage pattern of the region, and created large wetlands.
 From some thousands of years before European settlement (one of five eel trap systems at Lake Condah has been carbon dated to 6,600 years old), the Gunditjmara people developed a system of aquaculture which channelled the water of the Darlot Creek into adjacent lowlying areas trapping short-finned eels and other fish in a series of weirs, dams and channels.
-The discovery of these large-scale farming techniques and manipulation of the landscape, highlighted in Bruce Pascoe's disputed book Dark Emu in 2014, shows that the Indigenous inhabitants were not only hunter gatherers, but cultivators and farmers.
+The discovery of these large-scale farming techniques and manipulation of the landscape, highlighted in Bruce Pascoe's best-selling book Dark Emu in 2014, shows that the Indigenous inhabitants were not only hunter gatherers, but cultivators and farmers.

 Many Gundjitmara people were moved into Lake Condah Mission, which later became a government-run Aboriginal reserve, which separated "half-caste" children from their parents, who became part of the Stolen Generations.